SenuriBandara/extract-expa-signUp-appscript/README.md

 ## Files Included

-- `ExpaSignUpExtract.gs`: The main Google Apps Script file
+- `ExpaSignUpAppscriptExtract.gs`: The main Google Apps Script file
 - `README.md`: Documentation on how to use the script

 ## Setup Instructions